BitBoxSwiss/bitbox-base/docs/overview.md

 Running your own Bitcoin node in combination with a hardware wallet is still to complicated.
 By building the BitBoxBase, we want to achieve the following goals:

 * Running your own Bitcoin full node is for everyone.
-* The built-in Lightning client provides a compelling Lightning Wallet in the BitBox App.
+* The built-in Lightning client provides a compelling Lightning Wallet in the BitBoxApp.
 * Connecting to your node just works, whether in your own network or on-the-go.
 * Privacy is assured through end-to-end encryption between User Interface and BitBoxBase.
 * As a networked appliance, remote attack surface is minimized by exposing as little ports as possible.